 - 2” foam base pad underneath the air chamber(s)

-- 3” of Exclusive Comfort Layer foam – enhanced with a breathable airflow design to help balance your sleeping temperature
+- 3” of Exclusive Comfort Layer foam – enhanced with a breathable airflow design to help balance sleeping temperature

 - Duvet-style pillowtop that includes: approximately 3” of Hypersoft Quilting Foam for a plush surface